lluque42/push_swap/README.md

             that is, the absolute value of the biggest between cost_a and cost_b, minus the former value (the common rotations).
-        * If cost_a and cost_b have **different signs**, this implies that simultaneous rotations on both stacks **MAY NOT** be performed.
+        * If cost_a and cost_b have **different signs**, this implies that **simultaneous rotations on both stacks MAY NOT** be performed.
 In this case, the total_cost is the sum of the absolute values of cost_a and cost_b, since the program must rotate in different directions each stack to get the stack A in the sweet spot and the current element in stack B being analyzed at the top of stack B to make it pushable to A.

-    cost problem can be seen from two perspectives:
-        * Taking the current state of stack A as fixed, how many rotations in the best direction must be performed in stack B to place at top B the best candidate to be pushed to stack A (at its fixed state).
-The cost_b value represents just that, using this convention: a positive value is in the "next" direction; a negative value is in the "prev" direction.
-        * Taking the current state of stack B as fixed, how many rotations in the best direction must be performed in stack A to leave it in a state where pushing the (fixed) top B element is the correct choice.
-        The cost_a value represents just that, using this convention: a positive value is in the "next" direction; a negative value is in the "prev" direction.
-    * The total_cost depends on both the cost_a and cost_b values in this way:

-        * cost_a: The minimum number of rotation instructions on stack A to put it in the optimum condition to push the current top B in the right place.
-CHECK THIS!
-TODO!!!!!!!!!!!!!!!!!!!
-        * cost_b: CHECK THIS!
-TODO!!!!!!!!!!!!!!!!!!!
-* Find the lowest cost among the elements in stack B.
+* Find the lowest total cost element in stack B (get_lowest_cost_element_pos()).
-    * The total cost for each element is the sum of cost_a and cost_b.
-The element that currently has the lowest cost is the one that will be pushed to A. Of course, there's a lot to do before actually pa'ing...
-* Rotate before pa: This is the sequence of rotations needed before calling the pa instructions.
-That is, the rotations needed to:
+* Rotate before pa: This is the execution of the sequence of rotations needed before being able to perform the pa instruction to push to stack A the lowest cost element in B (rotate_before_pa()).
+This rotation instructions aim to:
     * Place the desired (lowest cost) element in stack B in the top of the stack.
-    * Reorder stack A so that when pa'ing the desired element in stack B lands in the desired position (sorted) in stack A.
+    * Reorder stack A so that when pa'ing the desired element in stack B lands in the desired position in stack A (stack A stays circularly sorted).
-* Finally, a pa to push the right element in stack B to the right position in stack A.
+* Finally, a pa() to push the right element in stack B to the right position in stack A.

 ####Rotate stack A until sorted